Unstable classes of metric structures: Introduction and Preliminaries

 \subsection{Preliminaries}

-The proofs in this article rely mostly on Ehrenfeucht-Mostowski constructions, hence do not require any compactness assumptions and can be carried out in very general settings, such as abstract metric classes (defined in \cite{ShUs837}) with amalgamation and arbitrary large models.
-Since some additional ground work is needed in order to develop the basics of this framework, we decided not to include the details here and work in the well-developed context of a monster metric space (it is the central concept in \cite{ShUs837}), which is already quite general.
+The proofs in this article rely mostly on Ehrenfeucht-Mostowski constructions, hence do not require any compactness assumptions and can be carried out in very general settings, such as abstract metric classes (as defined in \cite{ShUs837}) with arbitrary large models.
+For the sake of simplicity of presentation, we have decided to focus on the well-developed context of a monster metric space (it is the central concept in \cite{ShUs837}), which is already quite general.

-Since the definition of a monster metric space is rather long, we will not include it here.
-Instead, we would like to begin with defining a simplified version, which we call a homogeneous metric monster.
-We refer the reader to \cite{ShUs837} for details and proofs.
+Since the definition of a monster metric space is rather long, we will not include it here (the reader is welcome to consult \cite{ShUs837}).
+However, to make the presentation more self-contained, we will define a simplified version, which we call a homogeneous metric monster.